adrianoc/cecilifier/README.md

 Unsupported Features
 ---

 - Events (wip, support most common cases)
 - default expression
 - Enumerator methods
 - Delegate (generic)
 - async/await
-- Newer C# syntax (expression bodied members, elvis operator, static import, to name some)
+- Newer C# syntax (elvis operator, static import, to name some)
 - Much more :(

 How to use it
 ---

 - The easiest way is to [browse to its site](https://cecilifier.me/).
 - Another alternative is to build and run it  locally (see bellow)

-Orthogonal to these options, after you Cecilifier some code you can create a project and debug the generated code to get more insight about how Mono.Cecil works.
+Orthogonal to these options, after you Cecilify some code you can create a project and debug the generated code to get more insight about how Mono.Cecil works.

 How To build
 ---